-Since the commencement of the COVID-19 pandemic 'Burley Griffin Agency' has lost a material amount of traffic fine and parking fine revenue.
-It is estimated that there was only 10% of pre COVID-19 levels of traffic on Canberra roads during the lock down introduced by the ACT Government during August 2021 to November 2021, in response to the Delta outbreak.
-Since Following the lockdown being lifted in November 2021 ended and with people have returninged to school and work, the amount of traffic has slowly recovered and is now estimated to be at 85% 75% of pre COVID-19 levels.
-However, given the continuation of flexible working arrangements post the pandemic, there is still a large number of people working partly or fully from home which has resulted in lower amounts of The reduction in traffic over the current financial year.
+Since the commencement of the COVID 19 pandemic 'Burley Griffin Agency' has lost a material amount of traffic fine and parking fine revenue.
+Following the lockdown being lifted in November 2021 and with people returning to school and work, the amount of traffic has slowly recovered and is now estimated to be at 85% of pre COVID-19 levels.
+However, given the continuation of flexible working arrangements post the pandemic, there is still a large number of people working partly or fully from home which has resulted in lower amounts of traffic over the current financial year.
 This has resulted in lower traffic fines of approximately \$xxx million and lower parking fines of approximately \$xxx million when compared to pre-pandemic levels.

-2023 2022
+2024 2023

-\$'000 \$'000
+Tours \$'000 \$'000

 Taxes

 Motor Vehicle Registration Duty

 Other Taxes

 Total Taxes

 Licences

 Drivers' Licences

 Total Licences

 Fees

 Fees for Regulatory Services

 Other Fees

 Total Fees

 Fines

 Traffic Fines

 Parking Fines

 Total Fines

+-

 Total Taxes, Licences, Fees and Fines